brefphp/symfony-messenger/README.md

         arguments:
             # Pass the transport name used in config/packages/messenger.yaml
             $transportName: 'async'
+            # Optionnally, if you have different buses in config/packages/messenger.yaml, set $bus like below:
+            # $bus: '@event.bus'
 ```

 Now, anytime a message is dispatched to EventBridge for that source, the Lambda function will be called.
 The Bref consumer class will put back the message into Symfony Messenger to be processed.